Abdullah182155/ShelfTracker/README.md

 MIT License.
 See LICENSE file.

 ## Contact
-For issues, open a GitHub issue or contact [your-email].
+For issues, open a GitHub issue or contact [Abdullah.Ashraf.Emara@gmail.com].

 ---